titolins/nscmr/README.md

 FLASK_APP_MODE=production python runserver.py
 ```

 The configuration for each mode is located in the nscmr.config module.
+If you
+don't set any of the above mentioned settings, the app will fallback to it's
+default configuration (development currently).

 NOTE: Please note that the examples below are all using flask's development
 server.
 This is ok for development (and perhaps testing) but not for